-- 1. The proposed charter school will be governed by an existing charter school board - 2.
+- 1. The proposed charter school will be governed by a new governing board - 2.
 Describe the rationale for replicating the application based upon the success of another charter school.
 Include documentation and evidence that the existing charter school model is successful in student achievement, charter school governance, and fiscal responsibility.
 Base this explanation upon academic data available through state and national summative assessments, financial audits, and state compliance reports.

-We have chosen to replicate the CSUSA Education Model which is similar to our existing school currently managed by CSUSA (Union Preparatory Academy at Indian Trail).
-This model aligns with our mission.
-It is our desire to partner with CSUSA to assist us in obtaining a state-of-the-art facility for our students as they have successfully done for our existing school.
-CSUSA will also provide continual professional development for our teachers and staff.
-We are excited about our continued partnership and look forward to replicating this high-quality charter school model.
+We have chosen to replicate the CSUSA Education Model after researching the success of the schools they manage in NC.
+It was clear that this model aligned with what we wanted for our students.
+It is our desire to partner with CSUSA to seek their assistance in obtaining a state-of-the-art facility for our students.
+We participated in the CSUSA Annual Summit held in Charlotte this summer and met with CSUSA executive team members and other governing boards who have partnered with CSUSA.
+We are excited about our partnership and look forward to replicating this high-quality charter school model.

-CSUSA successfully manages Langtree, Cabarrus, and Cardinal Academies in several communities in North Carolina.
+In partnership with other governing boards, CSUSA successfully manages Langtree, Cabarrus, and Cardinal Charter Academies.
 Langtree and Cabarrus opened in 2013 and Cardinal in 2014.
 Students at these schools have exceeded county and state proficiency averages in many grades and subjects.
 Cardinal, the school we wish to replicate, met growth expectations in the most recent school year, an improvement over the first year.
 Cardinal also outperformed the state in reading by 23% points, in math by 22% points, and in science by 2% points.
 Cardinal also surpassed its home district, Wake County Schools, by almost 13% points in reading, and 8% points in math.
-Page 10 of Appendix O includes detailed comparative academic results for the last two school years.
+Appendix O includes detailed comparative academic results for the last two school years.
 Success at these schools is due to the strength of the CSUSA model and the fidelity of its application.
 In addition, the charter school governance and fiscal responsibility relationships make this a successful model to replicate.
 These boards exercise fiduciary responsibility, ensure accountability, and use best practices to ensure the budget and policies are aligned to the schools mission.
-The governing boards ensure that programs operations are faithful to the terms of the charter, compliance with statutory and regulatory requirements.
-Each of the schools financial affairs are in good standing and have clean audits unqualified opinions.
+The boards ensure programs and operations are faithful to the terms of the charter, including compliance with statutory and regulatory requirements.
+Each of the schools financial affairs are in good standing and have clean audits with unqualified opinions.

-3. Depict and analyze the current enrollment trends and student demographics of the replicated charter school model over the past three academic years.
+- 3. Depict and analyze the current enrollment trends and student demographics of the replicated charter - school model over the past three academic years.